 Long-term, continuous temperature data for individual stations in South Africa are extremely difficult to get hold of, so analysing how extreme the recent conditions were is tricky.
 Using the R climate package, which pulls South African weather data reported to the WMO through a NOAA server and interpreted by a Spanish website, I’ve looked at running mean temperature and rainfall data at stations along the West Coast.
 These data tend to be available since 2000 only.
 I work with the assumption that the warmest periods in this sequence are necessarily among the warmest on record, because of the long-term trends seen in gridded data.
 For the 3-4 weeks before the fire, rainfall values were among the lowest seen for April at all stations, while average temperatures were closer to those usually seen in January or February than is normal for April.
 Only in 2014 and 2017 have warmer 21- and 30-day averages been seen in Cape Town at any time between mid-April and September.
 Further north, 3-4 week average temperatures were the highest on records, with negligible recorded rainfall.
 Looking at monthly mean maximum temperature for April over 2000-2021, at a number of stations near the West Coast, April 2021 was by some margin the hottest, despite a period of much cooler weather that set in after the fire until the end of the month.
 Around Cape Town, 2014 and 2017 were generally warmer, but 2021 was well above average.

-Performing a full attribution study of the contribution of climate change to the weather and climate conditions associated with the fire will require a very clear articulation of the precise conditions to be investigated.
+Performing a full attribution study [UPDATE February 2023: Such an attribution study has now been performed.] of the contribution of climate change to the weather and climate conditions associated with the fire will require a very clear articulation of the precise conditions to be investigated.
 One could look, for example, at the influence of climate change on seasonal or multi-year heat and drought patterns that are likely to influence fire risk.
 Alternatively, one could hone in on the specific weather conditions around Table Mountain that placed UCT at risk.
 Given the findings of recent drought attribution and projection studies for the region, it is highly likely that preceding warmth and dryness during late summer and autumn would be found to have become more common recently due to climate change.
 However, many other variables that are more difficult to obtain and analyse may also influence plant susceptibility to fire, including wind speeds, atmospheric moisture content and cloud cover.